tsur/node-sword/README.md

 $ npm install node-sword
 ```

-Note: currentyl node-sword only works for Unix based systems
+Note: currently node-sword only works for Unix based systems

 # How to use